-Flash flood watch for WBRZ viewing area; stay up to date with road closures, weather hazards across the capital area
+Flood warnings still in effect for WBRZ viewing area; stay up to date with road closures, weather hazards here

 Latest Weather Blog

-Flash flood watch for WBRZ viewing area; stay up to date with road closures, weather hazards across the capital area
+Flood warnings still in effect for WBRZ viewing area; stay up to date with road closures, weather hazards here

 BATON ROUGE - Much of the WBRZ viewing area is under a flash flood watch as excessive rain pours in during Sunday's storms.

-See the Sunday morning weather forecast here
+See Sunday weather forecast information here

-City-parish officials released the following list of locations where residents can get sand and sandbags:

-All lanes of South Acadian Thruway and Chippewa Street are closed as rainwater quickly fills roadways.
-S Acadian is closed from Perkins Road to I-10, and Chippewa is closed near I-110 southbound.
+In Baton Rouge, all lanes of Chippewa Street are closed near I-110 South, and I-110 South is closed at North 9th Street as rainwater quickly fills the roadways.
 Drivers should look for alternate routes.

+As of 12:30 p.m., S Acadian Thruway from Perkins Road to I-10 has been reopened.

 DOTD said pumps are inundated and struggling to keep up with the volume of rainwater.
-There's no projected time for when the roads will reopen.

-The city-parish reports high water in the following area:
+The city-parish has reported high water in the following areas:

 Trending News